Everything You Need to Know About Baby Skin Care in Winter

 Avoid long, hot baby baths:

 While you may feel that a long, hot baby bath is right for the cold winter, it can actually be excessively drying and deplete your baby’s skin with its oils.
 It is preferable to have short baths with lukewarm water.
-It is also necessary to use non-drying, gentle cleansers on your baby’s skin that are free of any harsh chemicals.
-CITTA offers a Tender Foaming Baby Wash which is natural and non-drying.
+It is also necessary to use non-drying, gentle cleansers on your baby’s skin & that are free of any harsh chemicals.
+CITTA offers a Tender Foaming Baby Body Wash, which is natural and non-drying.
 It is also anti-irritant, making it safe even for babies with sensitive skin.

 Don’t forget your baby’s scalp!:

 Harsh chemicals in certain baby shampoos can dry off your baby’s scalp and hair.
 Combined with the effects of winter, it can result in an irritated, flaky scalp.
-To avoid this situation, use a mild and natural baby shampoo made with nourishing ingredients like CITTA’s Gentle Foaming Baby Shampoo which is enriched with Almond oil, Coconut oil, Olive oil, and Oats.
+To avoid this situation, use a mild and natural baby shampoo made with nourishing ingredients like CITTA’s Gentle Foaming Baby Shampoo, which is enriched with Almond oil, Coconut oil, Olive oil, and Oats.
 It can cleanse and nourish your baby’s scalp and hair at the same time.

 Protect your baby’s skin with oil massage: